 Steven E. Harris is a historian of modern Russia and Europe.
-He is presently researching and writing a new book, Flying Aeroflot: A History of the Soviet Union in the Jet Age.
-In 2016-2017, he was on leave to work on this project as a Verville Fellow at the National Air and Space Museum in Washington, DC.
-He also held a Waple Professorship (2016-2018) at UMW and received a summer stipend from the National Endowment for the Humanities in 2020 to advance work on this book.
+He is presently researching and writing a new book, Autocratic Airways: Aeroflot and the Russian Jet Age from Stalin to Putin.
+This project has been supported by a Verville Fellowship at the National Air and Space Museum in Washington, DC and a summer stipend from the National Endowment for the Humanities.

-Harris teaches courses on Russian and French history, Stalinism, socialism, World War II, conspiracy theories, and aviation culture.
-His current research interests include aviation culture in the Jet Age; technology in authoritarian regimes; and transnational cultural contacts during the Cold War.
+Harris teaches courses on Russian and French history, Stalinism, socialism, World War II, conspiracy theories, and aviation and space history.
+His research interests include the Russian Jet Age; technology in authoritarian regimes; and transnational contacts during the Cold War.

-His first book Communism on Tomorrow Street: Mass Housing and Everyday Life after Stalin (The Woodrow Wilson Center Press and the Johns Hopkins University Press, 2013) shows how Soviet citizens’ move from communal housing to the single-family separate apartment fundamentally transformed the post-Stalinist ‘thaw’ from an elite into a mass phenomenon.
+His first book Communism on Tomorrow Street: Mass Housing and Everyday Life after Stalin (The Woodrow Wilson Center Press and the Johns Hopkins University Press, 2013) shows how Soviet citizens’ move from communal housing to single-family apartments transformed the post-Stalinist ‘thaw’ from an elite into a mass phenomenon.

 Education